-The Global Health Program Advisory Service (GHPAS) matches global health programs wishing assistance with those who can provide it.
+The Academic Program Advisory Service (APAS) matches academic programs wishing assistance with those who can provide it.

-Teresa Eduarda Machai, Enga, MBA, Manhica Health Research Center/Centro de Investigação em Saude de Manhica, Mozambique (Co-Chair)
+Teresa Eduarda Machai, Enga, MBA, Manhica Health Research Center/Centro de Investigação em Saude de Manhica (Co-Chair)

 Tracy L. Rabin, MD, SM, FAAP – Yale University